HomeTriviaPlantsQueen of the Night Cactus

 ✓ TRUE

-Its spectacular flowers open after dusk and wilt before dawn, making each bloom a fleeting, single-night event.
+The spectacular flowers open after dusk and wilt before dawn, making each individual bloom a fleeting, single-night event.

 6.

-Its fruit is poisonous and can cause severe stomach pain if eaten.
+The fruit of the Queen of the Night Cactus is poisonous and can cause severe stomach pain if eaten.

 Click to reveal answer ›